 You will also want to spend at least one day or morning at the Goth neighborhood.
 On this link there is a post with a walking route to go through this hood at the center of Barcelona.

 The Barcelona Cathedral of goth style was built on the foundations of another cathedral.
-On the 1st of May of 1298 they started building, finishing at the end of the XV century.
+Construction started on the 1st of May of 1298 and finished at the end of the XV century.
 The work of the facade and the two towers started at the end of the XIX century and they were finished in 1913.
-Nonetheless, it is an indispensable visit when in Barcelona.
+Nonetheless, it is an indispensable visit when touring Barcelona.

-Casa Batlló is a vital visit in Barcelona.
-It’s one of the highlighted works of Antoni Gaudí, that takes part as Human Heritage by the UNESCO since 2005.
-In today’s post we will tell you about our visit, the most featured works and some recommendations so that you fully enjoy the visit of casa Batlló.
+Casa Batlló is a vital experience when visiting Barcelona.
+It’s one of the highlighted works of Antoni Gaudí, and has been recognized as a Human Heritage Site by UNESCO since 2005.
+In today’s post, we will tell you about our visit, the most featured works and some recommendations so that you can fully enjoy the visit of casa Batlló.

 Manzana de la discordia de Barcelona